Ofgeha-Gelana/Knapsack-With-Fitness-Evaluation/Readme.md

 2. **Population Size:** Number of solutions in each generation.
 3. **Top Individuals:** Number of top-performing solutions used to learn the probability distribution.
 4. **Generations:** Number of iterations for the algorithm to evolve.
-5. **Toggle Early Termination:** Enable or disable stopping early when the best solution is found.
+5. **Toggle Early Termination:** disable stopping early when the best solution is found.

 ---